YOUR STORY —— TOLD YOUR WAY

-Tip Two: Superb writers require good editors.
+Superb writers require good editors.
 Merely good writers require superb editors—but all writing requires some editing.
 Don’t go it alone.
-I can provide a range of manuscript editing services, while also serving (if desired) as associate writer—and overall booster, helping you maintain momentum and keeping you on track.
+I can provide a range of manuscript editing services, while also serving (if desired) as associate writer—and overall booster, helping you assemble and develop a readable and meaningful story.

 Orlo J. Otteson